open-education-polito/fare-invenio-framework/README.md

 # How to contribute

-This project runs Invenio vx.x (insert structure of the project).
+This project runs Invenio v3.2.0.
-To make run our instance of Invenio follow the installation [here](https://invenio.readthedocs.io/en/latest/quickstart/quickstart.html)

 ## Prerequisites